 The Company's share capital consists of three different share classes, all of which are in the harvest period: the Ordinary Share Class; the Extended Life Share Class; and the New Global Share Class.
-These share classes each have different capital return profiles and, in one instance, different geographical remits.
+These share classes each have different capital return profiles and, in one instance a different geographical remit.
 In addition the Company has two Class A Shares in issue.
-Each is considered in turn below.
+While the Company's share classes are all now in harvest, returning capital to shareholders, the Company's corporate umbrella itself has an indefinite life to allow for flexibility for the Company to add new share classes if demand, market opportunities and shareholder approval supported such a move, although the Company has no current plans to create new share classes.
+Each share class is considered in turn below.